sebasjm/antlr/README.txt

 3.0ea8 - ???

+* filter=true for lexers turns on k=1 and backtracking for every token alternative.
+Put the rules in priority order.

+* added getLine() etc... to Tree to support better error reporting for trees.
+Added MismatchedTreeNodeException.

 * $templates::foo() is gone.  added % as special template symbol.
   %foo(a={},b={},...) ctor (even shorter than $templates::foo(...))
   %({name-expr})(a={},...) indirect template ctor reference